 General Range Regulations/ Rules

 - Operational hours will be posted on the Cahaba Range website.
-All shooting will stop no later than 30 minutes before closing time.
-All guests must check in with RSO no later than one (1) hour prior to closing in order to shoot.
 License is required of shooting guests 16 to 65 years of age utilizing the facilities.

 - Guests under the age of 16 must be accompanied by an adult while on property.